Doffy1/Zabbix-DHT11/README.md

 <b>Install:</b>
 1. Copy "<tt>userparameter_dht.conf</tt>" on RPi to Zabbix agent userparameter config directory and restart agent.
 2. Copy "<tt>dfy_split.pl</tt>" to RPi <tt>/usr/bin/</tt>.
 If use other directory, then please modify the path in userparameter_dht.conf.
-3. Install DHT11 binary code from DHT11 repository.
+3. Install DHT11 binary code from <a href=https://github.com/Doffy1/DHT11>DHT11<a> repository.
 4. Load the "<tt>DHT_sensors_template.xml</tt>" in Zabbix server, change in query schedule item the "<tt>zabbix.mydomain.hu</tt>" string to your Zabbix server name and assign template to RPi.
 5. Enjoy!